 HADE 651.
 Applications in Health Care Financial Management.
 3 Hours.

-Semester course; 3 independent study/practicum hours.
+Semester course; 3 independent study/practicum hours (delivered online).
 3 credits.
 Enrollment is restricted to students in the M.H.A., the M.S.H.A. or the graduate certificate in health care financial management.
 Requires students to apply concepts introduced through earlier courses by completing an applied project within a health care organization.
 Instruction is provided through faculty advising on an applied project and independent study.
 In addition, this course will require students to prepare for the Healthcare Financial Management Association’s Certified Healthcare Financial Professional examination.
 Students who pass the examination will have earned a certification from a recognized professional organization.
 This certification will help students communicate their newly acquired skills to current and future employers.

 HADE 681.
 Special Topics in Health Administration.
 1-3 Hours.

 Variable hours.
 1-3 credits.
 Investigate a specialized content area in a semester-long, seminar format.
 Topics may change from semester to semester.

 HADE 691.
 Health Care Organization Diagnosis and Planning.
 3 Hours.

 1 credit.
 Provides an opportunity for students to integrate as well as apply knowledge gleaned from prior course work and to share individual experiences in assessment of and correction of organizational problems that are either operational or strategic.

 HADE 692.
 Independent Study in Health Administration.
 1-5 Hours.